 1. Students will participate individually.
-Each will bring some object to talk about.
-It can be some piece of realia (an authentic object from the foreign culture), a picture, a model, an object the student has made, a sandbox city, a game or even something creative not listed, but in this category.
+Each will bring an object to talk about.
+It can be some piece of realia (an authentic object related to a foreign culture), a picture, a model, an object the student has made, a sandbox city, a game, or a different item not listed here, but that pertains to this category.

 4. The presentation should last between 2-3 minutes.
 Failure to stay within the time limit will result in a penalty.

 5. The student will be judged on self expression, pronunciation and projection, content, conformity to time limit, and response to questions.
 Communicative effectiveness will be considered very important.
 Occasional grammar errors which do not affect comprehension will be overlooked.

 6. Judges may ask some simple questions about the object, such as “¿Eso se encuentra en todos los países hispánicos?”

 Examples of Possible Presentations:

 - Show a corn tortilla.
 Tell how it is made, and how it is the base of many Mexican dishes.
 Show how it can serve as a “bread,” a spoon, a napkin, etc.